Vincent-Millane/cname-cloaking/README.md

  This list is in the stub-zone format of Windows, Linux and BSD compatible unbound software (https://nlnetlabs.nl/projects/unbound/about/).

- To configure Unbound according to your needs with several example configurations: https://calomel.org/unbound_dns.html
+ To configure Unbound according to your needs with several examples configurations: https://calomel.org/unbound_dns.html

  To save this list in the /etc/unbound folder sudo gedit /home/path/to/your brand new stub-zone file and save to /etc/unbound/